aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | CSE-KMS | Encryption with key registered to Key Management Service |

 !!! note
-    ABCI provides a create-encrypted-bucket command to create SSE-enabled buckets, but the create-encrypted-bucket command will be discontinued around August 2022.
+    Since the start of operation, ABCI Cloud Storage has provided the create-encrypted-bucket command to create a bucket with activated enabled, but the create-encrypted-bucket command is scheduled to be discontinued by August 2022.
     Buckets previously created with the create-encrypted-bucket command can still be used.
-Deletion and configuration reference can be performed using the aws-cli command.
+You can delete buckets or refer configuration with the aws-cli command.

 ## Enabling Default Bucket Encryption